Planning your visit

 Toilets: Public toilets are available

-Newark was once an important inland port on the mighty River Trent.
-Today, exploring the lovely old riverside buildings provides a great family day out.
 The River Trent was a major working river until after the Second World War.
 At Newark, cargo such as wool, coal, grain and timber was unloaded on the wharves and stored in warehouses.
-Many of the old buildings have been converted into cafes and there are locks, bridges and boats to discover too.
+Many of the old buildings have been converted into cafes and there are locks, bridges and boats to discover on your visit too.

 Places to eat: